 - Yellow & Red Soap Colorant (optional)

-I didn’t take any step-by-step photos of the soap making process this time (mostly because I was making them at midnight!), but if you want a better look at the steps involved, check out my Exfoliating Coffee & Milk Soap tutorial.
+I didn’t take any step-by-step photos of the soap making process this time, but I did make this video!
+If you want a better look at the steps involved, check out my Exfoliating Coffee & Milk Soap tutorial.

 I use about 1 lb (or half of the block) of soap base at a time which makes nine of these honeycomb soaps or four large 4-ounce soaps.
 The block of goat’s milk soap base is soft, and it cuts easily with a kitchen knife.
 I slice the soap base into cubes, place them inside a 4-cup Pyrex measuring cup, and melt in the microwave.
 Melt in 20-30 second increments, stirring well after each microwave session, to ensure that the soap is completely melted.
 For 1 lb of soap, I generally microwave for 30 seconds, stir, microwave for another 30 seconds, stir again, and microwave a final time for 20 seconds.